Application Guidelines for the 2018 Master's Programs

 The Chinese government provides full or partial scholarships to international students.
 Full scholarships cover tuition, accommodation, monthly living allowance, healthcare and insurance costs.
 Partial scholarships cover one or several items covered by full scholarships.

 1. University Postgraduate Program (full scholarship): International applicants for programs toward a master’s degree or a doctoral degree can apply directly to XMU’s Admissions Office.
-Application time: February 1 to March 31 each year.
+Application time: February 1 to April 10th 2018.

 2. Sino-US Cultural Exchange Scholarship (full scholarship): American students who wish to pursue their bachelor's or postgraduate degree education can apply directly to XMU’s Admissions Office between February 1 and April 15 each year.